 Dr. Daniel Perttu works as a Professor of Music Theory and Composition at Westminster College, where he also serves as the Chair of the School of Music.
-His music has been performed on four continents and in over 40 of the United States.
+Although getting performances of new music by orchestras is challenging for living composers, his music has been performed by many professional orchestras on three continents.
+In addition, his chamber music has been performed on four continents and in over 40 of the United States.
 His international credits include performances by the Niš Symphony Orchestra (Serbia), the Falcón Symphony Orchestra (Venezuela), and a recording by the Moravian Philharmonic (Czech Republic).
-In the states, his orchestral credits include the Space Coast Symphony Orchestra (Florida), Firelands Symphony (Ohio), Fox Valley Symphony (Wisconsin), Acadiana Symphony (Louisiana), Oklahoma Composers' Orchestra, Greenville Symphony (Pennsylvania), Orchestra Omaha, and Lakeland Civic Orchestra (Ohio).
-Premieres slated for when the coronavirus situation is more under control include Dan’s myth-inspired viola concerto "Merlin," written for Brett Deubner and commissioned by the Perrysburg Symphony (Ohio), and his "Planets Odyssey" for piano and orchestra, written for Jeffrey Biegel and commissioned by the Canton Symphony (Ohio).
-Other orchestral performances set for 2020-2021 and beyond include Butler Symphony (Pennsylvania), Symphonicity (Virginia), Sonoma County Philharmonic (California), and Sierra Vista Symphony (Arizona).
+In the states, his recent orchestral credits include the Muscatine Symphony (Iowa), Perrysburg Symphony (Ohio), Space Coast Symphony Orchestra (Florida), Firelands Symphony (Ohio), Fox Valley Symphony (Wisconsin), Acadiana Symphony (Louisiana), Oklahoma Composers' Orchestra, Greenville Symphony (Pennsylvania), Orchestra Omaha, and Lakeland Civic Orchestra (Ohio).
+Premieres slated for 2022 include his "Planets Odyssey" for piano and orchestra, written for Jeffrey Biegel and commissioned by the Canton Symphony (Ohio).
+Other orchestral performances set for 2022 and beyond include various orchestras from Pennsylvania to Arizona.